Skip to content

 HOW DO YOU GET THERE?

-Self-Service Analytics is a critical piece not only of agile analytics but also of agile data management, the end step towards decision-making insights.
+Self-Service Analytics is a critical piece not only of agile analytics but also of agile intelligence management, the end step towards decision-making insights.
 After all, any data collected that cannot be easily monitored and analyzed by business users is a wasted investment.

 As we open up analytics to more people within the organization it’s important not to lose sight of the big picture.
 Simplicity is key to avoid analysis paralysis and ensure everyone can truly benefit and collaboratively participate in creating data-driven solutions.
 Furthermore, data governance and security cannot be overlooked, especially in sensitive operating environments.